Home - Bookapy Book Preview

 “You are literate?” he asked, looking slightly surprised.

 “I am.
-It saves me being cheated by unscrupulous officials representing my noble customers.”
+It saves me from being cheated by unscrupulous officials representing my noble customers.”

 “Ah,” he nodded.
 “What of your stave?”